najibghadri/Shapr3DHomework/README.md

 On AWS I set up the smallest (500MB) free ElastiCache Redis instance and I already had a Postgresql instance and an EC2 instance.
 I used the local DB and Redis for testing and the RDS and ElastiCache for "production".

 I had to reconfigure Nginx to host shapr server next to the [Quarantime.io](https://quarantime.io/) app server.
-The config file can be found. shapr-server/nginx.config.
+The config file can be found is shapr-server/nginx.config.

 ## Development Environment